 The DNS Made Easy web control panel keeps a daily count of your SMTP account, there are no historical logs kept.
 Quotas are reset at 7AM UTC.
 You can view the quota of your SMTP account for the current day by accessing the Mail – SMTP menu of your control panel.

 If you exceed your SMTP quota for the day, our SMTP server will stop allowing your account to send outgoing email.
-You will encounter an error message of "550: Relay access denied”.
-You can purchase additional quota for your account at any time by logging into your account and selecting the Account – Purchase Services menu of the control panel.
+You will encounter an error message of "550: Relay access denied."
+You can purchase additional quota for your account at any time by logging into your account and accessing the Account > Purchase Services menu of the control panel.
 When you make a purchase, please open a support ticket to have the quota applied to your account.

-You can view when your purchased services will expire on the the Account – Renew section of your DNS Made Easy control panel.
+You can view when your purchased services will expire from the the Account > Renew section of the DNS Made Easy control panel.
 By default, all DNS Made Easy services are a one year account term.
 DNS Made Easy clients can renew their services for up to two years at a time.
 All purchased services expire on the same date.

 Yes, for your benefit and for ease of use, all of your purchased DNS Made Easy services and products expire at once.
 Any new purchases or upgrades on an existing DNS Made Easy account are prorated to share the same expiration date as the active services on the account.